jcng75/lab/kubernetes/notes/index.md

 - When generating template kubernetes yaml files (i.e deployments), this can be done by using the --dry-run command
 - For example: `kubectl create deployment test --dry-run=client -o yaml > deployment.yaml`
 - If you would like to get the yaml for an existing resource - `k get pod example -n [namespace] -o yaml > pod.yaml`
+- If you would like to update the default namespace being used for commands - `kubectl config set-context --current --namespace=[namespace]`

 ## General
 - Kubernetes is considered the OS of the cloud.
 Think of the nodes as a bunch of virtual machines who communicate with each other